ruc-wjyu/ruc-wjyu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 <div style="font-size: 1.2em; line-height: 1.6;">
 <p>
-Weijie Yu is an assistant professor at School of Information Technology & Management, University of International Business and Economics.
-He received Ph.D. degree in Computer Science from Renmin University of China in 2023 under supervising by Prof. <a href="https://scholar.google.com/citations?user=tbxCHJgAAAAJ" target="_blank">Ji-Rong Wen</a> and <a href="https://scholar.google.com/citations?user=su14mcEAAAAJ" target="_blank">Jun Xu</a>.
-Before that, He got a M.S. degree in Software Engineering from University of Science and Technology of China in 2018 and B.S. degree in Computer Science from Liaoning University in 2014.
+Hi there!
+I am a tenure-track assistant professor at School of Information Technology & Management, University of International Business and Economics.
+I received Ph.D. degree in Computer Science from Renmin University of China in 2023 under supervising by Prof. <a href="https://scholar.google.com/citations?user=tbxCHJgAAAAJ" target="_blank">Ji-Rong Wen</a> and <a href="https://scholar.google.com/citations?user=su14mcEAAAAJ" target="_blank">Jun Xu</a>.
+Before that, I got a M.S. degree in Software Engineering from University of Science and Technology of China in 2018 and B.S. degree in Computer Science from Liaoning University in 2014.
-.
-Before that, He get a M.S. degree in Software Engineering from University of Science and Technology of China in 2018 and B.S. degree in Computer Science from Liaoning University in 2014.
 </p>

 <p>
-His current research is focused on Information Retrieval, Recommender System, and Legal Intelligence.
+My current research is focused on Information Retrieval, Recommender System, and Legal Intelligence.
 <span style="color:#996600; font-weight: 600;">
-I am actively seeking self-motivated students for M.S and intern positions.
+I am actively seeking self-motivated students for M.S. and intern positions.
 If you’re interested, please email me with your CV, thanks!
 </span>
  </p>
 </div>